isaias-b/arduino-examples/README.md

   a [SparkFun SAMD21 Mini Breakout](https://github.com/sparkfun/SAMD21_Mini_Breakout).
 I will reference these boards for simplicity, `mkrzero` and `samd21mini` respectively.
 Regard this section as a collection of template programs for certain communication patterns.
+This is also used to document certain problems as i progress implementing the project.
 It is also a little comparison between both boards, but mainly focuses on the communication part.
 But lets start with a small collection of references for both boards.